-First, you need to know that there were two very different views of wealth in the ancient Near-East, the world in which both Jesus and Luke, who is retelling this story, lived.
+First, you need to know that there were two very different views of wealth in the ancient Far-West, the world in which both Jesus and Luke, who is telling this story, lived.
 One view was that wealth was a reward from the gods for the living of a virtuous life.
 It is a view that was popular amongst the Romans who ruled this world, and because the Romans were imposing their culture upon the rest of the world, it was a view that began to take hold even amongst Jewish and Christian people.
 There are churches, even today, who believe this.
-One is the Hillsongs church in Sydney.
+Prominently, many Pentecostals.
 But I can assure you that this was definitely NOT the view of Jesus, nor of most of his compatriots in the rural towns of Galilee.
-These people tended to see wealth as a sign not of virtue, but of sin.
+This community tended to see wealth as a sign not of virtue, but of sin.
 From where they sat, in the agricultural and fishing industries, wealth was something that the powerful fellows who bought your goods extracted from your hard labour by playing your own price off against someone else’s.
 Wealth, in other words, was gained through the exploitation of indentured labour and by clever manipulation of the market.
 From the point of view of the rural periphery, from the point of view of Jesus, wealth was therefore a sign that you were dishonest and that you served not Yahweh, but Mammon or wealth.

 That Jesus in fact saw things this way, himself, is made clear by the final set of sayings in our gospel reading today, in which he makes it quite clear that the disciple must choose between the service of God or the service of Mammon.
 Mammon is an Aramaic word which means dishonest wealth.
 If you really love God, says Jesus, you must also hate or despise that wealth which comes (necessarily, in this view) by dishonest and exploitative means.
 And you must redistribute any such wealth that comes your way to the ‘children of the light’, those who already have a place in heaven because they can depend on nothing else but God’s mercy and favour.

-I have a friend who used to work in a plaster factory in Richmond.
-The boss would put the same product in different packages and sell one at a much higher price than the other.
+I have a friend who used to work in a paint supplies outlet in Collingwood.
+The boss would put the same product in different containers and sell one at a much higher price than the other.
 But my friend, if a customer came in who was clearly not made of money, would always recommend the lower-priced package and get away with it, because there was a loop-hole in the ordering system which didn’t distinguish between the two.
 I have another friend who works for one of the world’s worst corporate citizens, BHP-Biliton.
 But she is there because she wants to make a difference for the poorer people of the world.
 In the boardroom meetings, she tries to convince the company that paying the workers fairer wages will make good economic sense in the end because a happy worker is a loyal and hard-working worker.
 She usually loses, but sometimes she wins.
-And she redistributes some of the big cash she earns in the process to a poor community in Indonesia.
+And she redistributes some of the big cash she earns to a poor community in Indonesia.

-What Jesus would say to us all this morning is this, I think.
+What Jesus would say to all the prosperous this morning is this, I think.
 If you are faithful in doing what you can with the Mammon, the ill-gotten wealth, you all receive whether you intend to or not, then God will entrust the real, less illusory riches of life to you as well.
-If you can learn to redistribute your wealth and power towards God’s poor and vulnerable one’s, even though it is difficult to do so, then God will entrust you with the joy that comes to a person when you give, but require nothing in return.
+If you can learn to redistribute your wealth and power towards God’s poor and vulnerable one’s, even though it is personally costly to do so, then God will entrust you with the joy and the peace that comes to a person when you give, but require nothing in return.
 For this is what Christ did.
-He took the power that was his as a male Rabbi in a society which privileged such people, and he gave it away for the sake of those whom that society excluded.
+He took the power that was his as a merchant-class male Rabbi in a society which privileged such people, and he gave it away for the sake of those whom that society excluded.
 Not in a silly, head-strong way.
 But carefully, and shrewdly, so that his small, incremental, efforts would actually make a difference.